 An introduction to the techniques of environmental sampling and data collection for contamination and water supply investigations.
 Topics include soil and groundwater sampling, surface water measurements, aquifer tests, and other basic field techniques.
 Also included is an introduction to the concept of Brownfields, innovative remediation technologies, and the chemical nature of hazardous substances.
 This introductory course is intended for students with no prior exposure to field investigation techniques and as a precursor to advanced training and ENV212.
+(Existing course, published September 2013) (Updated October 2014)

-ENV212, Site Assessment (3 credits)

-An introduction to the environmental site assessment process.
+ENV212, Site Assessment (3 credits) An introduction to the environmental site assessment process.
 Topics include Phase I Environmental Site Assessments under the CT Property Transfer Act, further study of innovative remediation technologies, and an overview of Phase II and III Environmental Site Assessments.
-Also included is an overview of the CT Remediation Standard Regulations and chemical-specific remediation criteria.
+Also included is an overview of the CT Remediation Standard Regulations and chemicalspecific remediation criteria.
 This introductory course is intended for students with no prior exposure to Environmental Site Assessments and CT Environmental Regulations.
 Prerequisite: ENV162.
+(Existing course, published September 2013) (Updated October 2014)